KCLabMTU/pLMSNOSite/README.md

 |---------|---------------|-------------------|-------------------|--------------|---------|---------------|---------------------|------------------|-------------------|-----------|---------------|--------------|----------------|---------------|-----------------|------------------|--------|--------------|-----------------|
 | UniRef50 | 24 | 1024 | 65536 | 16 | 0.1 | 512 | 15% | 84 | 4096 | AdaFactor | 0.01 | 0.0 | 400K/400K | 40K/40K | None | 3B | TPU Pod | 32 | 1024 |

 Note.
-Adapted from "ProtTrans: Towards Cracking the Language of Life’s Code Through Self-Supervised Learning," by A. Elnaggar et al., 2023, *IEEE Transactions on Pattern Analysis & Machine Intelligence*, 14(8).
+Info. in the table adapted from "ProtTrans: Towards Cracking the Language of Life’s Code Through Self-Supervised Learning," by A. Elnaggar et al., 2023, *IEEE Transactions on Pattern Analysis & Machine Intelligence*, 14(8).

 ## Webserver  :globe_with_meridians: